EMD GP60: Railroads and models

 BNSF 346, a former Santa Fe unit.

 BNSF No. 200 is ex–GP60B No. 347, rebuilt by BNSF into a standard GP60 by installing a cab from an SD40-2.

+Union Pacific GP60E #1172 in Salina, Kansas.

 Santa Fe followed its 40 standard-cab GP60s with an order for 63 custom GP60Ms.
 The GP60M featured North American Safety cabs, and was the only 60 Series B-B locomotive with this feature.
 The nose has a headlight that is slightly offset to the right to accommodate the front door.
 These were the first new units delivered in the road's revived "Super Fleet" Warbonnet Paint Scheme.
 Santa Fe GP60Ms 100–162 were delivered between May and September 1990.

 23 GP60 B units were built, all for Santa Fe.
 Taking advantage of the cabless configuration, the dynamic brake equipment on the GP60B was moved forward and away from the prime mover.
 Santa Fe 325–347 were the only GP60Bs.
 Most of these remain in service with BNSF; one of them, GP60B 347, was rebuilt into a standard GP60 by applying the cab of a Union Pacific SD40-2 to the locomotive in 2010.

 Rio Grande's first (and last) 60 series units were GP60s 3154–3156, built to SP specs in May 1990.

 Southern Pacific purchased the first, last, and largest fleet of GP60s, ordering 195 units between December 1987 and February 1994.
 Nearly half of the SP Fleet was lettered for subsidiary Cotton Belt, but an even hundred were directly Southern Pacific.

 Two units built for the Texas Mexican Railway were returned to lessor Helm Financial after Kansas City Southern acquired the "Tex Mex".
 The pair operated for a while in lease service on CSX, then were briefly on the roster of the Vermont Railway System (VRS) as its 381–382 before that carrier deemed them unsuitable for its operations.
 381 was even repainted into VRS red and white before being returned to Helm in 2004.
 These units were then sold to BNSF as No. 168 and No. 169.